How to Clean Faucet Head: Everything You Need to Know

 Cleaning With Vinegar

-You can clean a faucet head by essentially bathing in vinegar.
+You can clean faucet heads by essentially bathing in vinegar.
 It will break up the mineral deposits and stains with its acidity, so you don’t need to remove the faucet heads.

 First, you fill a plastic bag with vinegar (enough to submerge a faucet head).
 Then, place the vinegar-filled bag over the faucet head and seal it with a rubber band.